MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-common-issues.md

 **Resolution:** You can load the XML schema file `MigXML.xsd` into your XML authoring tool. `MigXML.xsd` is included with USMT.
 For examples, see the [Visual Studio Development Center](https://go.microsoft.com/fwlink/p/?LinkId=74513).
 Then, load your .xml file in the authoring tool to see if there's a syntax error.
 For more information about using the XML elements, see [USMT XML Reference](usmt-xml-reference.md).

-### <a href="" id="i-am-using-a-migxml-helper-function--but-the-migration-isn-t-working-the-way-i-expected-it-to---how-do-i-troubleshoot-this-issue-"></a> I'm using a MigXML helper function, but the migration isn't working the way I expected it to.
+### I'm using a MigXML helper function, but the migration isn't working the way I expected it to.
 How do I troubleshoot this issue?

 **Cause:** Typically, this issue is caused by incorrect syntax used in a helper function.
 You receive a Success return code, but the files you wanted to migrate didn't get collected or applied, or weren't collected or applied in the way you expected.

 **Resolution:** You should search the ScanState or LoadState log for either the component name that contains the MigXML helper function, or the MigXML helper function title, so that you can locate the related warning in the log file.

-## <a href="" id="migration"></a> Migration Problems
+## Migration problems

 The following sections describe common migration problems.
 Expand the section to see recommended solutions.